assemblee-virtuelle/semapps/website/docs/middleware/mirror.md

 ## Note to developers of semapps

-If you are using `yarn` and its ability to create a dev env where the packages in semapps main repo are linked to your test instance (you probably do), then there is a new package called `@semapps/mirror` and it need to be linked locally.
+If you are using `yarn` and its ability to create a dev env where the packages in semapps main repo are linked to your test instance (you probably do), then there are 2 new packages called `@semapps/mirror` and `@semapps/void` that need to be linked locally.

 in `src/middleware` run the command `yarn run link-all`

-in your lcal test instance of semapps (whatever that be), if in your `package.json` file you had added 2 lines for the scripts `link-semapps-packages` and `unlink-semapps-packages`, then you should now add `@semapps/mirror` in those lines.
+in your local test instance of semapps (whatever that be), if in your `package.json` file you had added 2 lines for the scripts `link-semapps-packages` and `unlink-semapps-packages`, then you should now add `@semapps/mirror` and `@semapps/void` in those lines.

-then run the command `link-semapps-packages` from this test instance of the middleware.
+then run the command `yarn run link-semapps-packages` from this test instance of the middleware.

 ## Installation